What we do...

-Launched in 2011, the Sports Think Tank is a fully independent think tank dedicated to the most thorough and insightful thinking around sporting policy in the UK.
+The Sports Think Tank is an independent think tank dedicated to thorough and insightful thinking around sporting policy in the UK.

 Established in 2011 and based in London and Loughborough, the Sports Think Tank aims to create a vibrant sports, physical activity and recreation sector debate that challenges and creates new solutions based on practical knowledge and evidence.
 In pushing the boundaries of sports policy the Sports Think Tank will help the sector to meet the rapidly changing demands placed on it for the benefit of society, whether as consumers or as participants and develop a relevant sector for the future.
 By challenging current thinking we can create a dynamic sports policy environment for sport and physical activity to flourish across the UK.

 We operate independently from any one interest group or donor influence.
 We are self-governing and do not receive government funding.

 The wider sports, physical activity and recreation sector landscape is vast and reaches into many different sectors.
 We create forums that bring together academics, sector leaders and organisations, consumers, commentators, thought leaders, sponsors and right holders, broadcasters and journalists, and policy makers to provide a unique perspective on issues in the sector, helping it to grow, innovate and mature.
 In creating a unique blend of debate, research and influence the Sports Think Tank is:

 For the most part, advocacy groups serve corporate interests for a specific industry through lobbying.

 Think tanks, on the other hand, usually self-identify as non-partisan organisations and have a primary focus on public giving and pursuing policies that promote the greater good, not just specific parts of the sector - or producer interests.

 - Enhancing an independent non-political space to challenge the status quo as well as scanning and exploring new ideas, technology and innovation and predicting future trends.